Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: doom \
 Extensions: .wad .WAD .sh .SH\
 Bios: None \
 Notes: In order to use prboom, you'll need prboom.wad in the /roms/doom folder.
 You can copy it from the /roms/ports/doom folder to that location or simply download it from [here](https://github.com/christianhaitian/arkos/raw/main/12162020/prboom.wad) and put it in that location.
+For information on additional doom loading capabilities (such as mods and deh files), check [here](https://github.com/plaidman/rgb10max/wiki/doom-loader)

 ### Dreamcast
 Emulator: (**lr-flycast**) lr-flycast_xtreme lr-reicast_xtreme retrorun retrorun32 \